kudobuilder/kudo/keps/0036-conditional-operator-dependencies.md

 Instance admission and task execution will require that the type of the specified parameter is either "boolean" or a string convertible to boolean according to rules used by Go's `strconv.ParseBool()`.

-#### Changing `enablingParameter` on upgrade
-No special handling for upgrade is planned.

-Some consequencees of this choice:
- * Dropping the parameter will convert the task into an unconditional `KudoOperator` task managing the same instance.

- * Switching to a parent operator parameter with a different name will have an effect determined only by the value of the new parameter.

 ### Implementation Notes

 Implementation is relatively straightforward, including the instance removal case: the child instance to be removed will be identified via the same mechanism as one used for identifying the instance to patch on upgrade/update.